MaximilianAzendorf/wassign/doc/src/Introduction.md

 describing the scheduling of the workshops into the slots and a file called `output-file.assignment.csv`

 ```
-"Choice", "Workshops I",                              "Workshops II"
+"Chooser", "Workshops I",                              "Workshops II"

 "Ethan",   "Should you invest in bitcoin now?",        "Paleo cooking for beginners"
 "Fanny",   "Should you invest in bitcoin now?",        "Paleo cooking for beginners"
 "Gavin",   "Should you invest in bitcoin now?",        "How to become famous"
 "Hanna",   "Should you invest in bitcoin now?",        "How to become famous"
 "Isaac",   "Left-handed scissors: A critical review",  "Paleo cooking for beginners"
 "July",    "Should you invest in bitcoin now?",        "How to become famous"
 "Kevin",   "Left-handed scissors: A critical review",  "Paleo cooking for beginners"
 "Lily",    "Left-handed scissors: A critical review",  "Paleo cooking for beginners"
 "Mark",    "Left-handed scissors: A critical review",  "How to become famous"
 "Norah",   "Should you invest in bitcoin now?",        "Paleo cooking for beginners"
 ```

 describing the assignment of the participants into the workshops.